streembit/streembit.github.io/download.md

 --------

-#### Linux and MAC OS X build and binary update is in progress ... please check the downloads later.
+#### The MAC OS X build and binary update is in progress ... please check the downloads later.

 -----